 You don't need a stand mixer, or even a hand mixer, to make bakery-quality desserts and breads.
-However, it just so happens to make it easier and less painful, especially when whipping cream by hand.
+However, it just so happens to make it easier and less painful, especially when whipping cream by hand for homemade whipped cream.
 When it comes to stand mixers, too, KitchenAid isn't the only brand.
 There are models from Smeg, Cuisinart, Breville, and Oster.
 However, somewhere along the way, KitchenAid just become synonymous with stand mixers everywhere.

 Of course, buying a KitchenAid stand mixer can often feel like paying a month's mortgage for a kitchen appliance.
 There's also the reality that no matter how you slice it, you probably won't use it to its fullest potential regularly.
 However, with these tips, tricks, and hacks for taking care of your mixer and using it as often as possible, you just might find yourself singing its praises more than five times a year.

 So before we jump into things, if you're in the market for a KitchenAid mixer, but unsure of where to start, take a look at our article on refurbished models.
 Often $100 less than the price for a brand new model, refurbished models of the KitchenAid Artisan Stand Mixers come with a warranty and a guarantee.
 Check out our overview here.

 This article is broken into two parts: Tips and Storage Tricks, and mixer Hacks for Using Your KitchenAid.
 While we've covered both topics before, consider this our collective resource.
 Our tips and tricks refer specifically to KitchenAids, but can be adapted for other mixers.
 Now let's talk shop.

 1. Learn how to tighten the hinge so the head won't wobble.